Normal school: Alberta

-The Calgary Normal School in Calgary was initially located at 412 - 7 Street SW in Calgary in what is called the McDougall School founded shortly after Alberta became a province in 1905.
-Its history is part of the founding of the University of Calgary in 1966.
+The Calgary Normal School was founded shortly after Alberta became a province in 1905.
+In 1945 all normal schools in Alberta were merged into the University of Alberta's Faculty of Education.
+The former Normal School became part of the new University of Calgary in 1966.
 Another Normal school was founded at Camrose (also called Rosehaven Normal school) in 1912.
-The Edmonton Normal School, Edmonton, Alberta, Canada was opened in 1920 in Edmonton, Alberta.
+Edmonton Normal School was opened in 1920 in Edmonton, Alberta.

-In 1945 all normal schools in Alberta were merged into the University of Alberta's faculty of education.

 British Columbia

 In 1901, the first Provincial Normal School in British Columbia was opened in Vancouver.
 Classes commenced on 9 January 1901.
 In January 1909, the Provincial Normal school moved into a new facility and its own building located at 11th and Cambie (now part of City Square Mall).
 In 1915 a second Provincial Normal School opened in Victoria.
 Trainee teachers from greater Vancouver and the lower Mainland attended the Normal School in Vancouver.
 Students from Vancouver Island and students outside the Lower Mainland, that is, from the Upper Fraser Valley and communities in the interior of the province – enrolled in the Normal School in Victoria.
 That school was originally located in Victoria High School and later in its own building which is now part of Camosun College.
 In 1956 the responsibility for provincial teacher training was transferred to The University of British Columbia.